 Shoulder and arm conditions

-At Sydney Spine & Sports Centre (S3C) our chiropractors and physiotherapists use the highest standards in evidence-based treatments for shoulder pain and discomfort.
+At Sydney Spine & Sports Centre (S3C) our chiropractors use the highest standards in evidence-based treatments for shoulder pain and discomfort.

 We treat overuse shoulder injuries, shoulder tendinitis and tendinopathies, shoulder impingement and all forms of mechanical shoulder pain.
 At Sydney Spine & Sports Centre (S3C) we are passionate about treating shoulder pain and enhancing shoulder function.